howardwu/libsnark-tutorial/README.md

 In this library, we will create a simple zkSNARK application using [libsnark](https://www.github.com/SCIPR-Lab/libsnark), a C++ library for zkSNARK proofs. zkSNARKs enable a prover to succinctly convince any verifier of a given statement's validity without revealing any information aside from the statement's validity.
 This technology has formed the basis for protocols such as [Zcash](https://z.cash), a cryptocurrency that provides anonymity for users and their transactions.

-This tutorial will guide you through installing `libsnark`, setting up the development environment, and building a simple zkSNARK application.
-This library can be easily extended to support a testing framework, profiling infrastructure, and more.
+This tutorial will guide you through installing `libsnark`, setting up a development environment, and building a simple zkSNARK application.
+This library can be extended to support a testing framework, profiling infrastructure, and more.

 ## Table of Contents